aidanmanternach/ece-143-research-paper-search/README.md

 ├── visualization.ipynb           # Optional notebook for result analysis
 └── requirements.txt              # Dependency list
 ```
 Dataset Description
 The system uses the following dataset:

 https://www.kaggle.com/datasets/Cornell-University/arxiv/data

 From this dataset, only samples with:

 category containing: "cs.ai"

-are extracted and processed into a .json.gz form before retrieval.
+are extracted and processed into a `.json.gz` file before retrieval.
 Relevant fields retained:

-id, authors, title, update_date, categories, abstract

 ## How to Run